jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 ![](media/edfca13bf7dab59ce03c037034cec28c.png)

-For a detailed interpretation of the histogram as well as for a visualization of the identified composite modules in the genome browser, please refer to section 20.1.5.5.
+For a detailed interpretation of the histogram as well as for a visualization of the identified composite modules in the genome browser, please refer to description of the compostie module method.

 The output table Transcription factors Ensembl genes is a list of transcription factors linked to the site models in the composite module.
 For each